 Goods and Services Tax

-With the Goods and Services Tax, or GST, to no one has to worry about paying multiple taxes to the government.
+With the Goods and Services Tax, or GST, businesses don’t have to pay multiple taxes to the government.
 No matter what kind of transaction you’re dealing with, you will be paying a single tax.
 GST will be applied to all sales and purchases of goods and services, with the exception of motor spirit and alcoholic liquor.

-Beginning July 2017, India will follow the “dual-GST” model, which is used in countries like Brazil and Canada.
-The “dual-GST” model comprises two tax components: the SGST, or the state GST collected by the state government; and the CGST, or the central GST collected by the central government.
+On July 2017, the “dual-GST” model was introduced in India, which is used in countries like Brazil and Canada.
+The “dual-GST” model comprises of two tax components: the SGST, or the state GST collected by the state government; and the CGST, or the central GST collected by the central government.
 When goods are sold within the same state, both the SGST (state tax component) and the CGST (central tax component) are collected.
 If the sales happens between states then a combined tax called IGST (SGST% + CGST%) is collected.